 The first step is to recognize what triggered the craving.
 It may be a place or person that reminds you of alcohol or drug use or an internal feeling like stress or even happiness.
 Learning to recognize these triggers can help you predict when you might have cravings in the future.
 Tracking your cravings in a notebook and discussing them with a therapist or friend can help you learn even more about why you have cravings.

-Many people find it helpful to carry a piece of paper or notecard with them that lists the reasons you became sober and want to stay sober.
+Many people find it helpful to carry a piece of paper or notecard with them that lists the reasons you became sober and want to be staying sober.
 In moments of craving, you can read the list and be reminded why you shouldn’t give in to the craving.
 You can also carry a list of alternate activities you can do instead of giving in to the craving.
 The activities might be as simple as watching television or going for a walk, but having a written reminder can help distract you from the craving so you can walk away from it.

 5. Building Self-Efficacy